 Use a Debt Thermometer

-You can download Jen Smith’s free, printable thermometer from her site, Saving with Spunk.
+You can download Jen Smith’s free, printable thermometer from her site, Modern Frugality.
 Use an online debt repayment calculator to figure out the total amount you’ll pay — with interest — over the time period you think it will take you to pay what you owe.

 Next, label the lines on the thermometer with the amount you need to shell out each month to pay off the total debt in a certain time period.
 As you color in each section on the thermometer, you can actually see — and celebrate — your progress.